Julien-Mialon/Cake.Storm/README.md

 ## Remarks

-All addins must be loaded using a load instruction instead of adding because they add a small scripts to load necessary tooling and import namespaces in cake.
+All addins must be loaded using a load instruction instead of addin because they add a small scripts to load necessary tooling and import namespaces in cake.
 ```
 #load "nuget:?package=Cake.Storm.Fluent.XYZ"
 ```